CCA-Public/diskimageprocessor/INSTALLATION.md

 * OR `python /usr/share/cca-diskimageprocessor/main.py`

 ##### CL:
 The underlying script is `diskimageprocessor.py`.
 To have diskimageprocessor.py create bagged SIPs instead, pass the "-b" or "--bagfiles" argument.
 It will only export allocated files from non-HFS disks by default.
 To export all files, including deleted files and file segments residing in slack space, pass the "-e" or "--exportall" argument.
-To have Brunnhilde also complete a PII scan using bulk_extractor, pass the "-p" or "-piiscan" argument.
+To have Brunnhilde also complete a PII scan using bulk_extractor, pass the "-p" or "--piiscan" argument.

 A command to export all files and create bagged SIPS would look like this:
 ```